The much awaited Hero XPulse 200 and 200T have been launched with a starting price of 94,000 (ex-showroom, Delhi.

-These new official pictures of the Hero Xpulse 200 give us a closer look at the bike’s design.
-And it fits the part of a dual-sport motorcycle to the “T”.
+The Hero XPulse 200 fits the part of a dual-sport motorcycle to the “T”.
 The round headlamp looks retro and lends an old-school feel to a design that is more inclined towards function than form.
-The raised fenders, upswept silencer, and the motorcycle’s tall stance make it evident that the new Hero bike is ready to tackle a variety of terrain.
-Yes, degrading road surfaces during the monsoon do fall under “variety of terrain”.
+The raised fenders, up-swept silencer, and the motorcycle’s tall stance make it evident that the new Hero bike is ready to tackle a variety of terrain.
+Yes, disintegrating road surfaces during the monsoon do fall under “variety of terrain”.

 One of the biggest shortcomings of the Impulse was its puny engine.
-Hero are looking to set that score even by using the latest 199.6-cc, air-cooled, single-cylinder engine that also powers the Xtreme 200R.
-In the Xtreme, it produces 18.4 PS at 8,000 rpm and a peak torque of 17.10 Nm at 6,500 rpm.
-Considering the Xpulse’s off-road-biased character, we can expect the engine to be in a different state of tune with stronger low- and mid-range torque.
-Word on the street is that the Xpulse’s engine is likely to be fuel-injected.
+Hero are looking to set that score even by using the latest 199.6-cc, air-cooled, single-cylinder engine that powers Hero’s X range of motorcycles.
+It produces 18.4 PS and a peak torque of 17.10 Nm.
+You can choose between a carburetted or fuel-injected variant.

 The Touring-oriented Model: Hero Xpulse 200T